top of page

 In the morning, manna appeared on the ground, resembling dew.

-The Israelites had to eat it the same day it was picked.
+The Israelites had to eat the manna the same day they picked it.

 The day before, they harvested twice as much to ensure a sufficient supply for the Sabbath.

-God commanded Moses to go to a certain place and talk to a certain rock.
+God commanded Moses to go to a place and talk to a certain rock.

 Moses was so upset with the complaining Israelites that he smacked the rock in anger with his staff instead of talking to it.